-Each year there will be a series of two "fire" drills at the start of the Autumn Term designed to teach all those new to the school, and to remind the rest, what must happen when the site needs to be evacuated quickly!
+Each year there will be a series of three "fire" drills at the start of the Autumn Term designed to teach all those new to the school, and to remind the rest, what must happen when the site needs to be evacuated quickly!

-Drill 1 - All staff and students are to be aware of this and be prepared to move out.
+Drill 1 - All staff and pupils are to be aware of this and be prepared to move out.
 Details of the procedure are:

-- Class teachers have explained the procedures to their forms. - Staff teaching students at the prescribed period remind students of the procedures. - In each classroom there should be a fire notice outlining the action to be taken.
-If there is not one in a room a class teacher should let the site manager. - The assembly areas are prepared with indicators for each class showing where they should line up.
+- Teachers have explained the procedures to their classes. - Staff teaching pupils at the prescribed period remind them of the procedures. - In each classroom there is a fire notice outlining the action to be taken. - The assembly areas are prepared with indicators for each form group showing where they should line up.